A comprehensive guide to behavioral analytics

 What is behavioral analytics?

 Behavioral analytics is a tool that reveals the actions users take within a digital product.
-It captures and organizes raw event data into a timeline for each user’s behavior, also known as a user journey.
-Teams use behavior analytics to determine what users like and don’t like and, by inference, what adjustments can make the product more valuable.
+It organizes raw event data such as clicks into a timeline of each user’s behavior, also known as a user journey.
+Teams use behavioral analytics to determine what users like and don’t like and, by inference, what adjustments can make the product more valuable.

 Why should companies use behavioral analytics?